-We offer high resolution low cost MRI & Open MRI exams at our Derry, New Hampshire location.
+We offer high resolution, low cost MRI & Wide Bore MRI exams at our Derry and Bedford New Hampshire locations.
 Our costs are 40-70% less than area hospital imaging centers.

 What is Magnetic Resonance Imaging (MRI)?